carpentries-incubator/byte-sized-rse-code-quality/index.md

 site: sandpaper::sandpaper_site
 ---

-This is a Byte-Sized RSE Lesson on Code Style, Quality & Linting, part of the [Byte-Sized RSE Series](https://carpentries-incubator.github.io/byte-sized-rse-overview/).
+This is a Byte-Sized RSE lesson on code style, quality & linting, part of the [Byte-Sized RSE Series](https://github.com/carpentries-incubator/byte-sized-rse-overview/tree/main).

 ## Learning Objectives